Syllabus

 Learning Objectives

-- Apply core components of a business model and basic marketing and financial concepts to evaluate solutions to agribusiness problems (business model development and planning)
+- Apply core components of a business model, basic marketing and financial concepts, and creative problem-solving approaches to evaluate solutions to agribusiness problems. (business model development and planning)

 - Develop and deliver clear, persuasive oral and written presentations tailored to an entrepreneurial audience (communication and presentation)